 The College offers students opportunities to perform and rehearse in bands.
 College bands have the opportunity to perform in front go various audiences which vary from year to year, however there are performance nights at the end of semester and assemblies which students are expected to perform at.
 Bands are run in class for the elective music classes from Year 9 to 12 and there are extra-curricular bands that are formed and rehearse outside of the formal music curriculum.
 These bands meet at lunctime or after school regularly.

-Current rehearsal times include –
+Current rehearsal times

 Students investigate how music works and develop musicianship skills.
 Students also learn scales, exercises and rudiments on the piano as well as look at ways to improve and practice a musical instrument.
 The final assessment involves performing set songs on the piano and composing short musical excerpts.

-As in Year 7, students further investigate how music works and fine-tune musicianship skills.
+With guitar students further investigate how music works and fine-tune musicianship skills.
 Students also learn scales, exercises and rudiments on the guitar as well as look at ways to improve and practice a musical instrument.
 The final assessment involves performing set songs on the guitar and composing short musical excerpts.

 Year 9 and 10 (music electives)